 Eczema can affect people of all ages

-Generally, patients suffering from eczema have itchy skin, which gets relieved by constant scratching.
+Generally, people suffering from eczema have itchy skin, which gets relieved by constant scratching.
 While scratching may provide temporary benefit, it stimulates the release of histamine, resulting in more itching.
 Moreover, it damages skin further and may pose risk for bacterial invasion into the skin.

 Current treatments for Eczema